Oppositional defiant disorder: Management

-Approaches to the treatment of ODD include parent management training, individual psychotherapy, family therapy, cognitive behavioral therapy, and social skills training.
+Approaches to the treatment of ODD include Parent management training, individual psychotherapy, family therapy, cognitive behavioral therapy, and social skills training.
 According to the American Academy of Child and Adolescent Psychiatry, treatments for ODD are tailored specifically to the individual child, and different treatment techniques are applied for pre-schoolers and adolescents.

-Children with oppositional defiant disorder tend to exhibit problematic behavior that can be very difficult to control.
-An occupational therapist can recommend family based education referred to as Parent Management Training (PMT) in order to encourage positive parents and child relationships and reduce the child's tantrums and other disruptive behaviors.
+Children with Oppositional Defiant Disorder tend to exhibit problematic behavior that can be very difficult to control.
+An occupational therapist can recommend family based education referred to as parent management training in order to encourage positive parents and child relationships and reduce the child's tantrums and other disruptive behaviors.
 Since ODD is a neurological disorder that has biological correlates, an occupational therapist can also provide problem solving training to encourage positive coping skills when difficult situations arise, as well as offer cognitive behavioral therapy.

+According to a 2025 systematic review commissioned by AHRQ and PCORI, parent-based and multicomponent psychosocial interventions significantly reduced oppositional and defiant behaviors in preschool and school-age children compared to usual care or no treatment.
+Evidence for child-only therapies was limited, particularly in younger children, and pharmacologic options were associated with more adverse effects and less consistent benefits.

 Psychopharmacological treatment

 Psychopharmacological treatment is the use of prescribed medication in managing oppositional defiant disorder.
-Prescribed medications to control ODD include mood stabilizers, anti-psychotics, and stimulants.
+Prescribed medications to control ODD include mood stabilizers, antipsychotics, and stimulants.
 In two controlled randomized trials, it was found that between administered lithium and the placebo group, administering lithium decreased aggression in children with conduct disorder in a safe manner.
 However, a third study found the treatment of lithium over a period of two weeks invalid.
 Other drugs seen in studies include haloperidol, thioridazine, and methylphenidate which also is effective in treating ADHD, as it is a common comorbidity.

 The effectiveness of drug and medication treatment is not well established.
 Effects that can result from taking these medications include hypotension, extrapyramidal symptoms, tardive dyskinesia, obesity, and increase in weight.
 Psychopharmacological treatment is found to be most effective when paired with another treatment plan, such as individual intervention or multimodal intervention.

-In one case, a 16-year-old boy was given estrogen at an L. A. juvenile jail due to allegedly having ODD due to somewhat elevated testosterone levels, developing gynecomastia and requiring breast reduction surgery as a result.